37 Cheap Items that Will Remain Priceless in Prepping

 24. Can Openers

-Imagine having a huge stash of canned food at your disposal but no way of opening them.
-While you use other tools to get them open, nothing is as quick and effective as a can opener.
+Imagine having a massive stash of canned food at your disposal but no way of opening it.
+While you use other tools to open them, nothing is as quick and effective as a can opener.
+Can Opener and Large Can Opener and an Electric Can Opener

 25. Hand Sanitizer